finos/symphony-wdk/docs/reference.md

 String that contains the host and the path to be targeted.

+The query parameters values are encoded with UTF-8 format by the activity.

 #### method

 HTTP method to perform.
 GET is the default one.